makersacademy/news-summary-challenge/README.md

 `interface.js` simply creates a new instance of StoryHandler, then adds an event listener for the COM content loaded, then calls the storyHandler.renderHeadlines.

+I used the [Guardian's helpful API explorer](https://open-platform.theguardian.com/explore/) to work out how I wanted to use their API.
+I decided on 20 articles from today, ordered newest first.

 _I would've liked to TDD the StoryHandler, but as it relies on asynchronous functions my testing framework wasn't appropriate for it, so I spiked it._

 ### User Story 2